-Friday, August 25th 6:00 pm.
+Friday, October 13th, at 6:00 pm.
 Join us as we welcome Shabbas in a joyful, accessible, extremely musical and spiritually uplifting evening service.
 Led by Rabbi Jan Salzman and members of the Ruach haMaqom community.
 Veggie-dairy pot luck dinner and more singing follows the service.
 All are welcome, especially children!

 Please join us for a lively conversation of the weekly Torah portion, led by Rabbi Jan Salzman.
 Women of all ages are invited to learn, debate, consider, and engage with this ancient text.
 Women of all faith traditions are welcome.
 If you have any questions about this weekly event, please contact Rabbi Jan.